lexi-lambda/racket-pipe-game-clone/README.md

   1. **There is no mutable state.** None at all.
 The game is written in a purely functional style.
 This does mean, unfortunately, doing a lot of unnecessary copying which Racket can almost certainly *not* optimize out—it's not that clever.
 That said, the game should still be performant considering its simplicity.
   2. **There are no external assets.** All of the graphics for the game are generated entirely at runtime.
 In this case, I decided to use Racket's pict library, which is fairly fully-featured and suited my needs.
   3. **Code is modular and decoupled.** This is a sort of silly goal since this project is so small, anyway.
 There are really only two files that do anything serious, and they definitely have some non-trivial coupling between them.
-Still, I think the code can be understand in independent units, and I think it's flexible enough to modify parts of the system without breaking the rest of it.
+Still, I think the code can be understood in independent units, and I think it's flexible enough to modify parts of the system without breaking the rest of it.
   4. **All the logic is expressive!** This is really the end goal, which should be the result of the above points.
 I think Racket is a very expressive language, and I want to let that shine through while still making a semi-performant game.

 ## Game structure